Rabbit-proof fence: Elsewhere in Australia

-The Darling Downs-Moreton Rabbit Board fence is a rabbit fence that extends along part of the Queensland-New South Wales border.
+The Darling Downs–Moreton Rabbit Board fence is a rabbit fence that extends along part of the Queensland–New South Wales border.

 Cultural references

-In 1907, Arthur Upfield, an Australian writer who had previously worked on the construction of No. 1 Fence, began writing a fictional story which involved a way of disposing of a body in the desert.
-Before the book was published, stockman Snowy Rowles, an acquaintance of the writer's, carried out at least two murders and disposed of the bodies using the method described in the book.
-The trial which followed in 1932 was one of the most sensational in the history of Western Australia.
-A book was published about the incident called Murder on the Rabbit Proof Fence: The Strange Case of Arthur Upfield and Snowy Rowles.
-The incident is now referred to as the Murchison Murders.
+In 1907, Arthur Upfield, an Australian writer who had previously worked on the construction of No. 1 Fence, began writing a fictional story that explored a way of disposing of a body in the desert.
+Before the book was published, stockman Snowy Rowles, an acquaintance of the writer, carried out at least two murders and disposed of the bodies using the method described in the book.

+The 1932 trial that followed the arrest of Rowles for murder was one of the most sensational in the history of Western Australia.
+Decades later, Terry Walker wrote a book about this called Murder on the Rabbit Proof Fence: The Strange Case of Arthur Upfield and Snowy Rowles (1993).
+The events are now referred to as the Murchison Murders.

-Doris Pilkington Garimara's book, Follow the Rabbit-Proof Fence (1996), describes the use of the fence in the 1930s by three Indigenous Australian girls to guide their route back home to Jigalong.
-The girls, taken from their parents in Western Australia as part of the Stolen Generations, escaped from the Moore River Native Settlement where they were being held and walked back to their family at Jigalong by following the rabbit-proof fence.
+Doris Pilkington Garimara's book, Follow the Rabbit-Proof Fence (1996), describes how three Indigenous Australian girls used the fence to guide their route back home from Moore River Native Settlement to Jigalong.
+The girls, taken from their families in Western Australia as part of the Stolen Generations, escaped from the mission settlement.
+Two sisters were successful in walking hundreds of kilometers back to their family at Jigalong by following the rabbit-proof fence.
+Garmimara is the daughter of Molly, one of the girls.

 The dramatic film Rabbit-Proof Fence (2002) is based on the book.
 In 2016, Englishwoman Lindsey Cole walked the fence from Moore River Settlement, 1600 km through to Jigalong.
-She was met by Doris's daughter at the end of the walk in September 2016.
+She was met by Doris Garimara's daughter at the end of the walk in September 2016.